 Individual flow path components and full flow path (for example, turbine and compressor) can be modeled.
 For each fluid path section (represented by the appropriate element(s)), the program calculates fluid flow parameters for inlet and outlet cross-sections, like velocity, pressure, density, temperature, mass flow rate, total parameters, as well as pressure loss, convection, conduction, heat transfer coefficient, etc.

-- Integration of NIST RefProp fluids
+- Integration of NIST RefProp fluids, including steam

 - Customized mixtures